grassrootseconomics/docs.grassecon.org/docs/legal/agreement.md

 ## **Preamble**

-We **Grassroots Economics Foundation** _(herein called the Founding Member)_ hereby ratify and incorporate the[ Grassroots Economics Commons Licence v1](https://docs.grassecon.org/legal/license/) in the following Economic Commons (herein called the Grassroots Economics Commons) as its Guardian, General Member and Platform Service Provider.
+We **Grassroots Economics Foundation** _(herein called the Founding Member)_ hereby ratify and incorporate the[ Grassroots Economics Commons License v1](https://docs.grassecon.org/legal/license/) in the following Economic Commons (herein called the Grassroots Economics Commons) as its Guardian, General Member and Platform Service Provider.

 ## **Platform:**